ShayanMajumder/Successfactors-OData-Sandbox/README.md

 5. Click on the "Send" button to make the API call.

+6. Save the received metadata EMDX file body as a XML file and later use it in the appliaction.

 This will fetch the entire metadata of the OData instance, providing detailed information about entities, properties, and relationships.

 Note: Make sure to replace `<hostname>` with the actual hostname corresponding to the environment you are working on.